sfigg/commercialization-public/test/hlk/testref/hard-disk-drive-testing-prerequisites.md

 ## <span id="Feature-Based_Configuration"></span><span id="feature-based_configuration"></span><span id="FEATURE-BASED_CONFIGURATION"></span>Feature-Based Configuration

-If your device supports any of the feature(s) in this section, please update the associated configurations steps in addition to the general interface-based configuration steps in “Configuring the Test Computer.”
+If your device supports any of the feature(s) in this section, please update the associated configurations steps in addition to the general interface-based configuration steps in "Configuring the Test Computer."
 Minor modifications may be applicable depending on the specifics of your device form-factor.

 **Device.Storage.Hd.Ehdd**